snehalwagh/movie_location/README.md

-# If user selects perticular movie, then Plot Locations on Google map, where movie is on fly
+ If user selects perticular movie, then plot respective locations on Google map, where movie is on fly